 FCFF vs FCFE vs Dividends

 All three types of cash flow – FCFF vs FCFE vs Dividends – can be used to determine the intrinsic value of equity, and ultimately, a firm’s intrinsic stock price.
 The primary difference in the valuation methods lies in how the cash flows are discounted.
 All three methods account for the inclusion of debt in a firm’s capital structure, albeit in different ways.
-Utilizing the provided worksheet, we can illustrate how the different types of cash flows (FCFF vs FCFE vs Dividends) reconcile, how they are valued, and when each type is most appropriate for valuation.
+Utilizing the provided worksheet, we can illustrate how the different types of cash flows (FCFF vs FCFE vs Dividends) reconcile, how they are valued, and when each type is most appropriately used for valuation.

 Free cash flow to the firm (FCFF) is the cash flow available to all the firm’s suppliers of capital once the firm pays all operating and investing expenditures needed to sustain its existence.
 Operating expenditures include both variable and fixed costs necessary to generate revenues.
 Investing activities include expenditures by a company on its property, plant, and equipment.
-They also include cost of intangible assets, along with short-term working capital investments such as inventory.
+They also include the cost of intangible assets, along with short-term working capital investments such as inventory.
 Also included are the deferred payments and receipts of revenue in its accounts payable and receivable.
 The remaining cash flows are those that are available to the firm’s suppliers of capital, namely its stockholders and bondholders.

 Free cash flow to equity (FCFE) is the cash flow available to the firm’s stockholders only.
 These cash flows are inclusive of all of the expenses above, along with net cash outflows to bondholders.
 Using the dividend discount model is similar to the FCFE approach, as both forms of cash flows represent the cash flows available to stockholders.
-Among the FCFF vs FCFE vs Dividends models, the FCFE method is preferred when the dividend policy of the firm is not stable, or when an investor owns a controlling interest in the firm.
+Between the FCFF vs FCFE vs Dividends models, the FCFE method is preferred when the dividend policy of the firm is not stable, or when an investor owns a controlling interest in the firm.

 Reconciling FCFF with FCFE